Established in July 2011, Lunchquest aims to give readers an insight in to Edinburgh’s vibrant cafe, restaurant and bar

 We use this method to reflect our overall experience, as considerations beyond what food is on offer often need to be made when choosing a dining venue.
 Some places might serve knockout food, but are a little down-at-heel, so are perhaps not where you might wish to go for an intimate interlude.
 Equally, some very swish places serve very mediocre grub, so you might prefer to go there for a light snack, just drinks, or with people you don’t like.

 Edinburgh has hundreds of restaurants, bars, cafés and eateries in the city centre alone, and places are always opening, closing (sometimes sadly, sometimes gladly), or changing hands and direction so we have our work cut out to keep track of all the goings-on.

-In the past, we have done the odd paid review or advertorial, but this is always clearly identified as “PR company paid” or “restaurant paid” so you can see that it’s a tiny percentage of our overall content.
+In the past, we have done the odd paid review or advertorial, but this is always clearly identified as “PR company paid” or “restaurant paid”.
+A quick search will show you that this is a tiny percentage of our overall content.
 These days, we keep the lowest of profiles.
 If you have a PR opportunity or a launch event, please offer it to someone else – we don’t consider these valid writing opportunities.